kevinbaross/challenge12_credit_risk_analysis/report.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+The following bulleted list describes the balanced accuracy scores and the precision and recall scores of all machine learning models used in the analysis.

-* Machine Learning Model 1:
+* Machine Learning Model 1 (original method):
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Accuracy score = 95%

+  The accuracy of 95% indicated tested data were accurately identified (as default or non-default) by the model.

+  * Precision score = 100% for non-defaulted loan and 85% for defaulted loan

+  This precision score measures how confident we are that the model made the positive prediction.
+It divides the true positive by the sum of true positive and false positive.
+For this case, almost all the data (>99.9%) that were predicted as true were actually true.
+However, only 85% of the loans that were predicted as default are actually defaulted.

+  * Recall scores = 99% for non-defaulted loan and 91% for defaulted loan

+  The recall score measures the number of actually defaulted loan that the model correctly classified as default.
+It is calculated by dividing true positive by the sum of true positive and false negative.

+  Explanation 1

-* Machine Learning Model 2:
+* Machine Learning Model 2 (oversampling method):
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Accuracy score = 99%

+  The accuracy of 99% indicated tested data were accurately identified (as default or non-default) by the model.

+  * Precision score = 100% for non-defaulted loan and 84% for defaulted loan

+  As explained above, the precision score measures how confident we are that the model made the positive prediction.
+After the oversampling method has been applied, the result of the precision does not change much, though the precision score for the defaulted loan reduces from 85% to 84%.

+  * Recall scores = 99% for non-defaulted loan and 99% for defaulted loan

+  Explanation 1

 ## Summary